 To further obscure its tracks, “LVMH disguised its identity by having banks in Luxembourg and Panama purchase the shares on their behalf.
 It then paid the banks in cash, in order to avoid discovery.
 Its identity — and mounting dominance — went undetected,” according to business consulting firm, Creaghan McConnell Group.

-That year-long buying spree came to an abrupt halt at the end of 2002, suggesting that LVMH’s initial interest may not be of disastrous proportions for Hermès after all.
-Had Hermès been aware of the early acquisitions, it could have breathed a temporary sigh of relief to see that for the next five years, LVMH made no further attempts to increase its stake.
+That year-long buying spree came to an abrupt halt at the end of 2002, suggesting that LVMH’s initial interest may not be of disastrous proportions for the carefully-held Hermès after all.
+Had Hermès’ executives been aware of the early acquisitions, they could have breathed a temporary sigh of relief to see that for the next five years, LVMH made no further attempts to increase its stake.

-In reality, however, Hermès’ executives were completely in the dark at this point in time, as to their rogue rival’s acquisition activities, and as for LVMH, it was not slowing; no, it was merely sitting in wait.
-In 2007, it sprang back into action, engaging in a string of complex cash-settled equity swaps through financial intermediaries and subsidiaries, again, keeping the individual transactions below 5 percent.
+In reality, though, the powers-that-be at Hermès were blissfully unaware of their rogue rival’s acquisition activities, and as for LVMH, it was not slowing; no, it was merely sitting in wait, going dark for a bit, perhaps to avoid attention.
+Then in 2007, it sprang back into action, engaging in a string of complex cash-settled equity swaps through financial intermediaries and subsidiaries, again, keeping the individual transactions below 5 percent to avoid detection.

-In case this bout of news was not striking enough, LVMH made public a pledge; one the Hermès families must have deemed a farfetched improbability, at best, and a malicious falsehood, at worst.
-In light of widespread press speculation that a hostile takeover was in play, LVMH denied that it was entertaining ambitions to slowly gain control and take over Hermès, despite firm protests from the Puech, Dumas and Guerrand families.
+In case this bout of news was not striking enough, LVMH made public a pledge, one the Hermès families deemed a farfetched improbability, at best, and a malicious falsehood, at worst.
+In light of widespread press speculation that a hostile takeover was in play, LVMH flatly denied that it was entertaining ambitions to slowly gain control and take over Hermès despite firm protests from the Puech, Dumas and Guerrand families.

 * Deal Dossier is a multi-part series that documents some of the most significant fashion acquisition developments of the past and present.